-No matter how difficult the property market is, we still need to be ‘accountable’ to the people around us in business and in our families.
+No matter how difficult the property market is, we still need to be accountable to the people around us in business and in our families.
 In doing this we gain the respect that we deserve.
-We also create greater self-respect and that is a powerful tool to have and use.
+We also create greater self-awareness and that is a powerful tool to have and use.

-It doesn’t matter how long it takes to sell or lease a property.
-If you have done all the hard work and conditioned the client and the property to today’s market, then results are easier to achieve.
+It doesn’t matter how long it takes to sell or lease property; it can be hours, days, or weeks.
+If you have done all the hard work and conditioned the client as well as the property to today’s market, then results are easier to achieve.

 Real Estate Career Results Produced

 Take steps to improve your real estate activities and processes.
-Small simple steps in change can bring about big results in commercial real estate sales and leasing.
+Small simple steps taken each day in change can bring about big results in commercial real estate sales and leasing.

-So just who are we ‘accountable’ to and why?
-There are a few people to think about there.
-Here is a list:
+So just who are we ‘accountable’ to in real estate today, and why?
+There are a few people to think about with that.
+Here is a list for starters:

 - TRUTH: Be true to yourself.
 This is the first factor and perhaps the most important.
 When you truly believe in what you are doing and how you are doing it, the ‘accountability’ factor is much easier.
 You can then commit to the process and do it every day.
 In our industry, the factors of habit are really important when it comes to building your market share and maintaining client relations.